microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewinstance-acceptrecommendations.md

 ---
 title: "accessReviewInstance: acceptRecommendations"
-description: "Allows the acceptance of recommendations on all not reviewed decisions on an access review instance` that they are the reviewer on. "
+description: "Allows the acceptance of recommendations on all not-reviewed decisions on an access review instance that the calling user is a reviewer for. "
 localization_priority: Normal
 author: "isabelleatmsft"
 ms.prod: "governance"